 When shared variables are used, employ model checking or equivalent methodologies to prove the absence of race conditions.

-Use pragma Atomic and pragma Atomic_Components to ensure that all accesses to objects and components happen atomically.
+Use pragma Atomic and pragma Atomic_Components to ensure that all accesses to shared objects and components happen atomically.

 Use pragma Volatile and pragma Volatile_Components to ensure that all tasks see writes to the associated objects or array components in the same order.